joaovbs96/OptiX-Path-Tracer/README.md

 - 12/08/18 - Added image textures;
 - 12/09/18 - Added lights and rectangles;
 - 12/12/18 - Added boxes and transforms(scale, rotations and translation);
 - 12/21/18 - Added volumes.
-Major changes were made to the random number generator to allow the renderer to escale to several thousand samples.
+Changes made to RNG to allow the render to escale;
+- 12/24/18 - Finished "Ray Tracing: The Next Week";
+- 01/14/19 - Finished "Ray Tracing: The Rest of Your Life".